Animal Shuttle Service for pets being altered at our clinic now being added at locations near you!

 - What services are available to feral/free-roaming cats at Northwest Spay & Neuter Center?

 - Northwest Spay & Neuter Center offers a special package for feral/free-roaming cats called “Project Catnip.”
-The “Project Catnip” package includes spay or neuter surgery, rabies vaccine, tattoo, ear tip (mandatory) and ear mite treatment.
-As of January 1st, 2015, the fee for “Project Catnip” is FREE until further notice.
+The “Project Catnip” package includes spay or neuter surgery, rabies vaccine, distemper vaccine, tattoo, ear tip (mandatory) and ear mite treatment.
+As of January 1st, 2015, the fee for “Project Catnip” is $10 per cat.
 Donations for these services are greatly appreciated.
-Cats taking advantage of “Project Catnip” must be brought to the clinic in a humane live trap.
-Feral cats (cats that cannot be handled) in traps are accepted for surgery Monday–Thursday at 8:30am.
-While an appointment is not required, we do appreciate a phone call or message letting us know when you’ll be bringing a feral/free-roaming cat to our clinic for surgery.
+Feral cats taking advantage of “Project Catnip” must be brought to the clinic in a humane live trap.
+Feral cats (cats that cannot be handled) in traps are accepted for surgery Tuesday–Saturday at 8:30am without an appointment, however we do appreciate a phone call or message letting us know when you’ll be bringing a feral/free-roaming cat to our clinic for surgery.

 What is ear tipping?

-Ear tipping is the removal of the distal one-quarter of the ear — 1cm in an adult and proportionally smaller in a kitten.
+Ear tipping is the removal of the distal one-third of the ear — 1cm in an adult and proportionally smaller in a kitten.
 Ear tipping is a safe procedure performed under anesthesia and does not significantly alter the appearance or beauty of the cat.
 Ear tipping is the most effective way to identify feral cats that have been altered.
 Because you can see the ear tip from a distance, it reduces the likelihood that the cat will go through the stress of being re-trapped unnecessarily.